aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-revisions/_index.md

 title: Working with Revisions
 linktitle: Working with Revisions
 second_title: Aspose.Words for .NET API Reference
-description: Tutorials contains how to accept revisions, get revision types,  get revision groups,  remove comments in PDF,  show revisions in balloons, get revision group details, access revised version, move node in tracked document, and shape revision using Aspose.Words for .NET.
+description: Learn how to work with revisions in Word documents using Aspose.Words for .NET.
+Step-by-step tutorials with sample code for managing and viewing revisions.
 type: docs
 weight: 1130
 url: /net/working-with-revisions/